Everything you need to know about flexible solar panels (and recommended 4 products)

 Instead, you want to look for a more realistic test rating, which include the CEC, PTC, or NOTC test standards.
 While these ratings are always provided with solar panels for residential or commercial use, lower cost flexible solar panels don’t always come with detailed specifications.

 As a rule of thumb, you can estimate that your solar panel will produce about 75% of its STC rated power under ideal conditions: this means cool weather, bright sun, and an orientation perpendicular to the sun.
 The upshot is that if you buy a 100 watt flexible solar panel, expect it to produce about 75 watts at most.
-You might get lucky and see better performance, but 75% gives you a good margin for error.

 If you need more power, you can always link multiple panels in series or parallel.